getappmap/appmap-intellij-plugin/README.md

 - **`@explain` (default)**: Navie makes context-aware suggestions, provides specific solutions, and reasons about the larger context of the specific code being worked on.

+- **`@plan`**: Navie focuses the AI response on building a detailed implementation plan for the relevant query.
+This will focus Navie on only understanding the problem and the application to generate a step-by-step plan.

+- **`@generate`**: Activate code generation mode by beginning any question with the prefix "@generate".
+In this mode Navie's response are optimized to include code snippets you can use directly in the files are working on.

+- **`@test`**: Navie's responses are optimized for test case creation, such as unit testing or integration testing.
+This prefix will understand how your tests are currently written and provide updated tests based on features or code that is provided.

+- **`@diagram`**:  Navie will create and render a Mermaid compatible diagram within the Navie chat window.
+You can open this diagram in the [Mermaid Live Editor](https://mermaid.live), copy the Mermaid Definitions to your clipboard, save to disk, or expand a full window view.

 - **`@help`**: Activate help mode by beginning any question with the prefix "@help".
 This mode offers assistance with using AppMap, including guidance for generating and leveraging AppMap data effectively.

-- **`@generate`**: Activate code generation mode by beginning any question with the prefix "@generate".
-In this mode Navie's response are optimized to include code snippets you can use directly in the files are working on.

 **Via the JetBrains Tools menu option**
 You can open Navie by clicking on the JetBrains menu option *Tools -> AppMap*.
 From there you can select *Explain with AppMap Navie*.